-Scaffolding is a temporary form of the structure set up to help construction workers reach high areas.
+Scaffolding is a temporary structure that helps construction workers reach high areas.
 It is considered safer compared to standard options like a step ladder.
 A scaffold comprises four main elements: cross-bars, connecting pins, frames, and planks.
 A few essential tools are used to assemble and erect a scaffolding platform.
 According to OSHA (Occupational Safety and Health Administration), most accidents occur due to incorrect assembling of the scaffold.

 What Tools do Scaffolders Use?